ryanlintott/FrameUp/README.md

 Import the package using `import FrameUp`

 # Platforms
-This package is compatible with iOS 14 or later and macOS 11 or later.
+This package is compatible with iOS 14+, macOS 11+, watchOS 7+, tvOS 14+, and visionOS (beta).

 # Is this Production-Ready?
 Really it's up to you.
 I currently use this package in my own [Old English Wordhord app](https://oldenglishwordhord.com/app).

+Additionally, if you find a bug or want a new feature add an issue and I will get back to you about it.

 # Support
 If you like this package, buy me a coffee to say thanks!